 It’s promoting Awe & Wonder in early childhood, replacing plastic generic toys with authentic real items to give children real experiences in play.
 The environment is set up to be an extended version of home and not a watered-down version of school.
-Children are not made to sit and paint the same printed-out animal which will result in no uniqueness, they are encouraged to choose their outcome and freely express themselves.
-The approach supports outdoor play and allows children to be curious, splash in puddles, play with mud & sticks, collect natural findings, and make them into resources (thinking out of the box).
-This was the perfect approach for our setting and we became accredited in 2018, one of the first settings in Nottingham.
+Children are not made to sit and paint the same printed-out animal, which will result in no uniqueness.
+They are encouraged to choose their outcome and freely express themselves.
+The Curiosity Approach supports different ideas and activities, such as outdoor play, allowing children to be curious, splash in puddles, play with mud & sticks, collect natural findings, and make them into resources (thinking out of the box).
+This was the perfect approach for our setting, and we became accredited in 2018, one of the first curiosity approach nurseries in Nottingham.

 Benefits of adopting the Curiosity Approach in your setting:

-We noticed in our setting the children’s behaviour positively changed, they were more engaged and curious, the staff now think more about the activities and make them ‘invitations to play” rather than a pile of plastic toys in the middle of the table.
-The children have so many more opportunities to explore and learn from.
+We noticed in our setting that the children’s behaviour positively changed, they were more engaged and curious, and the staff now think more about the activities and make them ‘invitations to play” rather than a pile of plastic toys in the middle of the table.
+The children have so many more opportunities to explore and learn.

 Here are a few quotes from powerful theorists:

 The greatest development is achieved during the first years of life, and therefore it is then that the greatest care should be taken.
 If this is done, then the child does not become a burden; they will reveal themselves as the greatest marvel of nature. – Maria Montessori

 How many times have you passed an object to a baby that is just out of reach?

 Maybe they are stretching, reaching, and just cannot reach the item.